dibsonthis/toy_operations/README.md

-# toy_operations
-This is a toy "assembly" like language created in Python.
-Make calculations and store results in the provided 16-bit "memory"

 # OVERVIEW

 This is a toy "assembly" like language created in Python.
 All you have to do is change the code below to make calculations and changes to the 16-bit "memory".
 Here's a quick overview: